 Student Health Services is comprised of our administrative assistant/vaccine/insurance coordinator and two board-certified nurse practitioners.
-The Student Health Center (SHC) is open weekdays during the academic year to provide the assessment and treatment of illnesses and injuries.
+The Student Health Center (SHC) is open weekdays during the academic year to provide health assessments and treatment as needed.

 No appointment is needed; visits are walk-in.
 Occasionally students may require care beyond the services offered at the Student Health Center.
 In these cases, we assist students with pursuing follow-up care with appropriate healthcare providers.
 Additionally, we offer a waiting room full of health education materials and resources, as well as a Self-Care Station stocked with common over-the-counter medications and supplies that students can access during office hours.

 SHC hours are 2 p.m.- 5 p.m.
 Monday - Friday

 Appointments are needed for afternoon well-visits.
 Examples of services we offer in the afternoons include physicals, annual well-woman exams, STI testing, and tobacco-cessation consults.
 All information discussed and care received in the SHC remains confidential between the student and his/her practitioners; however, please note that if a concern arises in which a student is considered to be a danger to him/herself or to others, confidentiality may be breached to access appropriate and immediate care for the student.

 All incoming, full-time undergraduate students, transfer students and international graduate students are required to submit a completed health form that includes a medical history, recent physical exam and documentation of certain required immunizations.
 International, Physician Assistant, and Midwifery students may require titers and proof of tuberculosis testing/treatment, if applicable.
 The health forms are included in the student’s admissions packet, are in the student health center and are online at the SHC website (www.philau.edu/healthservices).